kirilenkobm/SSP/README.md

 C code is designed to be compiled as a shared library.
 In turn, Python script is wrapped around the shared library, taking care of argument parsing and verification of input.
 Actually, the compiled library might be simply used individually, apart from the python script.
+The minimal input is a text file with an integer number at each line (might be stdin as well) and an integer, representing the target.

 The limitations are: